-Faye Miller, PhD is a qualified and experienced coach, mentor and educator.
+Faye Miller, PhD is a qualified and experienced career development coach, counsellor and educator.

 In recent years, Faye observed that regular personalized coaching and mentoring helps people maintain their confidence and motivation, as their original plans may not have panned out for a number of reasons beyond their control.

-While researching and teaching, Faye identified a new need for side-coaching people with compassion to learn transferrable skills, resilience and adaptability.
+While researching and teaching, Faye identified a new need for side-coaching people with compassion to learn transferable skills, resilience and adaptability.

 Over time, side-coaching helps people to become self-sufficient to contribute meaningfully to the growing need for multidisciplinary teamwork in different industries, at the same time expanding their career opportunities.